jbatson5/SCALE-test/docs/MAVRIC.rst

 In this problem, the importance calculations will use the 200/47 MG library, which will transport all particles contained in the library by default.
-The keyword “noNeutrons” is used to turn off neutron transport during the Denovo calculations, saving time.
+The keyword “noNeutrons” is used to turn off neutron transport during the Denovo calculations, thereby saving time.
 The final Monaco calculation will use the CE library (“ceLibrary=”), which only transports the particles specifically requested by the user (to avoid loading large amounts of cross section from disk to memory).
 Thus, the